kaustavdm/website/_posts/2017-03-01-kranky-geek-india-tour-2017.markdown

 - [Kranky Geek WebRTC Returns to India](https://www.chriskranky.com/kranky-geek-webrtc-returns-india/)
 - [Join Us in India for the Kranky Geek WebRTC Tour (March 2017)](https://tokbox.com/blog/kranky-geek-webrtc-tour-india/)

+---

+Edit: This post was updated on March 17 with venue for the Chennai events.